 During breastfeeding the choices change as the medications are not being filtered through the placenta anymore, but breast milk can carry some medications that may be harmful to the baby.
 During breast feeding, many doctors typically allow one specific triptan (eletriptan or the brand name Relpax) as well as use of some NSAIDs.

-Our own Marina Lentini was one of the unlucky women whose attacks escalated during pregnancy.
+Marina Lentini was one of the unlucky women whose attacks escalated during pregnancy.
 She shares part of her story here.

-The diagnosis of menstrual migraine has to do strictly with the timing of migraine attacks.
+The diagnosis of true menstrual migraine has to do strictly with the timing of migraine attacks.
 Women can have both menstrual migraine and regular migraine.
 These attacks tend to occur when hormones are fluctuating.
 They can occur 3 days before the start of the menstrual cycle to 3 days after the start.

-Some women only have migraine attacks during this time of the month while others have menstrual migraine in addition to migraine that is triggered by other influences besides hormones.
+Some women only have migraine attacks during this time of the month while others have menstrual-related migraine in addition to migraine that is triggered by other influences besides hormones.
 Menstrual migraine tends to be more resistant to treatment, last longer and are more disabling.

-Dr. Ailani emphasizes the importance of tracking all menstrual/hormonal symptoms like breast tenderness and bloating to doing the detective work of when and how to treat.
+Dr. Ailani emphasizes the importance of tracking all menstrual/hormonal symptoms like breast tenderness and bloating to help in doing the detective work of when and how to treat.
 Chasing lab values of hormones is not helpful, according to this specialist.
 She also thinks it’s very important to find a doctor that is knowledgeable about knowing how to help navigate this tricky and resistant type of migraine.

 In terms of how to help with migraine headaches and all the other symptom that go along with migraine attacks, Dr. Ailani discussed a few approaches.
 She believes triptans are the gold standard for menstrual migraine treatment.
 She described “mini-prevention” using one of two types of triptans.
 The specific triptan is taken for several days in a row to see if the attack can be prevented or lessened in intensity.
 While she did not mention specific names, my assumption is that she was referring to the 2 longer-acting triptans, Frovatriptan and Naratriptan.